 Where is Paquime located

-Paquime is located 260 km from the city of Chihuahua.
+Paquime is located 260 km from the city of Chihuahua, Mexico.
 The name Paquime means “Casas Grandes”, (Big Houses) in Nahuatl language.

 Casas Grandes is also the name of the town where this Archaeological zone is located.

 There are some tours that take you from Chihuahua to Paquime, with a guide, lunch and transportation included.